prisconapoli/mercury/README.md

 ##Architecture
 I have designed M3rcury with the following goals:
-- availability: the service should be accessible across Internet, e.g. RESTful
+- availability: the service should be accessible across Internet, e.g. RESTful API, HTTP + JSON
-- scalability:  should be easy take advantage of additional computational/storage resources, or have many teams of developers that works on different parts
+- scalability:  should be easy take advantage of additional computational/storage resources, or have many teams of developers that works on different parts of the application
-- reliablility: define a retry policy in case of failure, handle graceful degradation
+- reliablility: define a retry policy in case of failures, handle graceful degradation
-- devops friendly: should be easy deploy and monitoring the status of the system
+- devops friendly: should be easy deploy and monitoring the status of the application
-- security: allows only secure connections
+- security: allows connections over https, don't expose private keys

-The first step I've taken was define a **mail model**.
-The process of sending an email has been described as a series of steps(or events).
+The first step was define a **mail model**, where the process of send an email has been split in a series of steps(or events).
 Look at the image below:

 ![alt text][event_model]

 [event_model]: https://github.com/prisconapoli/mercury/blob/master/images/mail_model.jpg

-I've started to investigate what kind of components I needed to perform a specific step.
+With this model, I've started to investigate what kind of components were required to perform a step.
-- validation can be performed in the RESTFul API
+- validation can be done in the RESTFul API
-- a dispatcher to choose a mail provider and retry in case of failures
+- a dispatcher can choose the mail provider and retry in case of failures
-- a task queue to distribute the load wich guarantee the built-in persistance
+- a task queue will distribute the load, with the guarantee of built-in persistance
-- separate workers for every service providers
+- separate workers for every mail service providers

-Moreover, an important requirement for me was to build an observable system.
-It should be possible keep track of every decision taken inside the application, and answer questions:
+An important goal for me was design an *observable* system.
+Basically, it should be possible keep track of every decision taken inside the application, and answer questions:

-- when this email has been receveived?
+- when this email entered the system?
+How much time taken to delivery it?
 - why the email has not been delivered to the recipient?
 Was a validation failure?
 Maybe the task queue was down?
 - what are the mail providers choosen by the dispatcher to serve a particular message?
 - how much time a message stays in the queue?
 - what is the fastest mail provider?
 - what are the failure rates of the mail providers?

-I have decided to store all the events, and make sure that this "store facility" was accessible through the RESTful API.
+As a consequence, I have decided to provides through the API the methods to store and retrieve all the events related to a particular mail.

-After these considerations, I have defined the API endpoints and the information to store for mails and events
+With the considerations reported before, I have defined the API endpoints and the information to store for mails and events:

 #### RESTful API